Quantum Cloning Machines and the Applications: Implementation of quantum cloning machines in physical systems

 In implementation of economic phase-covariant quantum cloning, we use four equatorial qubits equivalent to BB84 states.
 However, according to result of minimal input set, it is also possible to check just three equatorial qubits \cite{Jing2013}.
 Since only three orthogonal states are involved in the economic phase-covariant cloning, the scheme is to use three physical states $m_s=0, m_s=\pm 1$ to represent logic states of qubits.
 In the experimental scheme, the encode scheme is that: $|10\rangle \rightarrow m_s=0$, $|00\rangle $ and $|01\rangle $ correspond to $m_s=\pm 1$ respectively.

 The implementation of phase cloning is in two steps.
 The first step is the initial state preparation which includes the input state preparation and cloning machine initialization.
 The experimental realization of this step is to prepare the logic qubits $\frac {1}{\sqrt {2}}(|0\rangle +e^{i\phi }|1\rangle )|0\rangle $, which is to prepare physically a superposed state of two involved levels.
 It is realized by initializing the NV center, applying a $\pi /2$ pulse microwave.
 The second step of the phase cloning is to realize the quantum cloning transformation.
 According to the optimal transformation $|00\rangle \rightarrow |00\rangle ,|10\rangle \rightarrow \frac {1}{\sqrt {2}}(|10\rangle +|01\rangle )$, we can realize it by applying another $\pi /2$ pulse microwave.
 So now the phase quantum cloning is realized experimentally.
 To readout the result, we can use the combination of two Rabi oscillations to find the exact value of the output state.
 Experimentally, it is shown that the experimental results are very close with theoretical expectations.
-In average, the experimental fidelity is about $85.2\% $ which is very close to theoretical optimal bound $1/2+\sqrt {1/8}\approx 85.4\% $ and is clearly better than the universal quantum cloning.
-To run all values of the phase parameter, the active controlling of the phase parameter should be performed in experiment.
+In average, the experimental fidelity is about $85.2\% $ which is very close to theoretical optimal bound $1/2+\sqrt {1/8}\approx 85.4\% $ and is clearly better than the universal quantum cloning \cite{Pan2011}.

+To run all values of the phase parameter, the active controlling of the phase of the input state should be performed in experiment.
 This can also be realized experimentally by using two independently microwave sources.
+This experiment is performed recently by using the nanodiamond \cite{Pan2013}.
+The advantage by using nanodiamond instead of the bulk sample is its further integration property.
+Additionally, due to the sub-wavelength size of the nanodiamond, the fluorescence collection efficiency can increase dramatically which provides a high quality signal.
+The experimental results are presented in FIG. \ref{figure-panphase}.
+We can find that the advantage of the phase cloning machine than the universal cloning machine can also be demonstrated in this experiment by using the state tomography for readout.